 For example, if an employee submits a discrimination or harassment complaint about your company to the EEOC, one of the first things agency representatives will do is review your company’s EEO-1 data.
 Depending on their findings, your company’s history of compliance could impact the outcome of the investigation.

 EEO-1 reporting is an essential annual requirement and human resource task for companies of a certain size.
-EEOC guidelines can be confusing, but not completing required reporting can get you into trouble.
-Although it’s time-consuming, it’s worth remembering that EEO-1 data tracks compliance to improve inclusion efforts, so it’s best practice for companies to cooperate.
+EEOC guidelines can be a daunting process, but not completing the required report can lead to trouble.
+And because EEO-1 data tracks compliance to improve inclusion efforts, it’s best practice for companies to comply.

 If you’re an ALE struggling with compliance, we can help you out.
-If you have a health reimbursement arrangement (HRA) through PeopleKeep, we’re here to maintain your HRA’s compliance on your behalf, so you have more time to take care of your business’s federal compliance obligations.
-Schedule a call with a personalized benefits advisor today to see how we can help you offer compliant health benefits.
+If you have a health reimbursement arrangement (HRA) through PeopleKeep, we can compliantly manage your HRA, giving you more time to take care of your business’s federal compliance obligations.
+Schedule a call with a personalized benefits advisor today to see how we can help.